Adventurers' Act 1640: Auxiliary acts

 The Adventurers' Act was extended and amended by three other acts the Lands of Irish Rebels (Adventurers' Subscriptions) Act 1640 (c.
 34), Lands of Irish Rebels (Adventurers' Subscriptions) (No. 2) Act 1640 (c.
 35), and Irish Rebels Act 1640 (c.
 37).
 All four received royal assent in the summer of 1642, just before the start of the English Civil War, but are usually referred to as 1640 acts—the year the Long Parliament started to sit—and as that year was the 16th year of Charles I's reign are formally known as 16 Cha.
 1. c.
 33 etc.

 In July 1643, Parliament passed the Doubling Ordinance which doubled the allocation of land to anyone who increased their original investment by 25%.
 The purpose of the Act was twofold, firstly to raise money for Parliament to help suppress the rebellion in Ireland, and secondly to deprive the King of the lands seized from rebels that would be his by prerogative.

 Enforcement

 To enforce the acts the Cromwellian conquest of Ireland was launched in 1649.
 In 1653, Ireland was declared subdued and the lands were allocated to the subscribers in what became known as the Cromwellian Settlement.

-Repeal
+Subsequent developments

+All four acts were repealed for Northern Ireland by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.

-The act, and the other three statutes (cc.
-33, 34, 35, and 37), were repealed as regards the United Kingdom by the Statute Law Revision Act 1950.
-As regards the Republic of Ireland they were repealed by the Statute Law Revision Act 2007.
+All four acts were repealed for the Republic of Ireland by sections 2(1) and 3(1) of, and part 2 of schedule 2 to, the Statute Law Revision Act 2007, which came into force on 8 May 2007.